-A snowblower may start with old gas in the system, however, a no start is a more likely outcome.
-Draining the gas and refueling often solves the problem, but a full carburetor cleaning may be needed also.
+A snowblower may start with old gas in the system.
+However, a no-start is a more likely outcome.
+Draining the gas and refueling often solves the problem, but a full carburetor cleaning may also be needed.
 Adding a fuel stabilizer at the season’s end will prevent stale gas and carburetor gumming.

 Snowblower employs an open fuel system, meaning the system is open to the atmosphere.
-Problem is, ethanol attracts moisture, and moisture in the fuel system causes corrosion.
-In addition, an open fuel system allows gas to evaporate, the remaining chemicals gum up the carburetor.
+The problem is ethanol attracts moisture, and moisture in the fuel system causes corrosion.
+In addition, an open fuel system allows gas to evaporate, and the remaining chemicals gum up the carburetor.

 Diagnosing Snowblower Stale Gas

 Ok, so now you know why the gas goes stale, now let’s confirm our suspicions.
 There are a couple of ways to check the gas quality, by smell and look.

 Checking gas comes easily to me as I’m working with it in the workshop all the time.
 I can usually tell if gas is stale by the smell.
 Stale gas loses that gasoline aroma and becomes more acidic.

 I’m not suggesting you sniff the gas, but instead, take a sample of gas and place it in a glass jam jar; the color tells the tale.
 (To remove a gas sample, see removing old gas below).
 Fresh gas is clear and stale gas is yellow.